-To verify Texas residency, an individual must present two documents from the drop down menu below.
+To verify Texas residency, an individual must present two printed documents from the list below.
 Both documents must contain the individual's name and residential address.
 One of the documents must verify that the individual has lived in Texas for at least 30 days.
-Individuals who are surrendering a valid, unexpired driver license from another state, or applying for a commercial driver license, must still present proof of residency; however, the 30 day requirement is waived.
+Individuals who are surrendering a valid, unexpired driver license or ID from another state, or applying for a commercial driver license, must still present proof of residency; however, the 30 day requirement is waived.

 Individuals who are unable to provide two acceptable documents may be eligible to complete a Texas Residency Affidavit.